On consecutive perfect powers with elementary methods: Introduction

-Special instances of the conjecture were already considered in the past, e.g. Gersonides in $1343$ solved the case where $x$ and $y$ were restricted to be $2$ or $3$.
-Afterwards, V. A. Lebesgue (not to be confused with his more famous namesake) solved the case $p=2$ \cite{Lebesgue}, and L. Euler and k.
-Chao the case $q=2$ \cite{Eulero, Ko}.
-Their solutions are presented in Sections \ref{sec:caseqeven} and \ref{sec:casepeven}.
+Some years after Catalan made his conjecture, V.A.
+Lebesgue \cite{Lebesgue} (not to be confused with his more famous namesake H.L.
+Lebesgue) solved the case $q=2$.
+In the early 1900's, L. Euler \cite{Eulero} and Chao Ko \cite{Ko} gave a solution of the conjecture in the case $p=2$ (it is worth noting that a particular instance of this result, i.e., the case $p=4$, has been previously shown by Selberg).
+Their solutions are surveyed in Sections \ref{sec:caseqeven} and \ref{sec:casepeven}, respectively.

+After years of study, R. Tijdeman \cite{Tij} made an important breakthrough in $1976$: by means of Baker's method in trascendence theory, he was able to prove that Catalan's equation \eqref{eq:main} has at most finitely many solutions.
+In addition, he shows the existence of an effective computable constant $C$ such that $p,q \le C$ whenever $x^p-y^q=1$ for some $x,y \ge 2$.
+Then, M. Langevin \cite{Langevin} computed the explicit upper bound

+More recently, M. Mignotte \cite{Mignotte} improved this upper bound, showing that every solution of Catalan's equation satisfies

-After years of study R. Tijdeman \cite{Tij} made an important breakthrough in $1976$, proving the conjecture in all except a finite number of cases.
-Unfortunately, it appeared the required computation was too huge to be feasible.
-Only recently, P. Mih\u{a}ilescu \cite{Miha} solved completely the conjecture, with a brilliant proof which relies on cyclotomic fields.
-In this respect, Catalan's conjecture is nowadays known as Mih\u{a}ilescu's theorem.
+Unfortunately, it appeared that the required computation to complete the proof was too huge to be feasible (at this time, the conjecture could be proved by case checking only for $p,q<10^7$).

+Finally, P. Mih\u{a}ilescu \cite{Miha} solved completely the conjecture in April $2002$, with a brilliant proof which relies on cyclotomic fields and Galois modules (the result was published two years later).
+In this regard, Catalan's conjecture is nowadays known as \emph{Mih\u{a}ilescu's theorem}.

-We are not going to present here a complete proof (which can be found, for example, in Schoof's monograph \cite{Cat2}): the aim of the article is to provide elementary solutions of special instances of Equation \eqref{eq:main}:
+Here, we are not going to present Mih\u{a}ilescu's proof, which can be found, e.g., in Schoof's monograph \cite{Cat2}.
+On the other hand, the aim of this article is to provide and collect elementary proofs for several interesting cases of Catalan's equation.
+The arguments used can be followed by diligent students who have taken a first course in Number Theory.

+First, a remark is in order: it can be assumed without loss of generality that $p$ and $q$ are distinct primes.
+Indeed, if $p^\prime$ and $q^\prime$ are primes dividing $p$ and $q$, respectively, then